 "So I've heard," said Theresa.
 “Everything sounds good so far.”

 "So just a little review, he'll have to stay in the hospital for quite some time before he can leave, so school may have to wait, depending on how bad his situation is.
-From the looks of it so far, it isn't too bad, but it can worsen quickly if isn't treated well.
+From the looks of it so far, though, it isn't too bad, but it can worsen quickly if isn't treated well.
 Another one of our goals is to prevent that from happening."
-She turned her gaze to the three children next to Theresa.
+She turned her gaze to Ryan and his sisters now.
 "You three are going to want to wash your hands a lot.
 If Cody is exposed to any germs, he can get very sick, so it's important to rid yourself of any bad germs."

 The three nodded, and Ryan held back his smile as he remembered what he'd told Jodi the previous night.
 He could tell Shirley the same thing, and she'd believe him.
-He was sure Jodi had understood what he'd said, and maybe he'd left her slightly scarred, and now the oncologist had proved his statement to be true (except for the monster part).
-Ryan already knew how much it must have pained Cody to be sick, and he knew that exposing him to germs would make him much worse, and maybe he'd end up like Eric.
-If Cody ended up like Eric, it would be a much harder blow.
-Much more painful than before.
-The last thing he needed was for Cody to die on him.
+He was sure Jodi had understood what he'd said, maybe leaving her slightly scarred, but now the oncologist had proved his statement to be true (except for the monster part).
+He would hate for Cody to catch more germs; the last thing he needed was for Cody to die.

 © Copyright 2016 BriannasBooks.
 All rights reserved.